yochaigal/cairn/wip/2e/forest-seeds.md

 **Ruin**: _Petrified Campsite_, _Overrun with unusual flora_ | **Entrance**

-At the forest edge is a dead **campfire** with piles of dark grey **bedding** laid out close by.
+At the forest edge is a dead **campfire** with piles of dark gray **bedding** laid out close by.
 Plants, flowers, and other **flora** grow thickly over the campsite.
 A **trail** to the **North** leads into the forest.

-- **Campfire**: No smoke or soot remains.
-  - The remaining wood is stained a deep grey and very cold to the touch.
-One of the logs is clearly diseased, and is as hard as iron.
+- **Campfire**: The remaining wood is stained a deep gray and very cold to the touch and as hard as iron.
-- **Bedding**: Stained a dark grey.
-Splinters of grey wood are stuck in the cloth.
+- **Bedding**: Splinters of gray wood are stuck in the cloth.
   - Icy cold to the touch.
-The space beneath the cloth is partly blue and red, but grey circles grow out of the wood flecks.
+The space beneath the cloth is partly blue and red, but gray circles grow out of the wood flecks.
 - **Flora**: Rare and unique species not common to these parts.
   - Skilled pruning and a few minutes of careful work produces a **Healing Salve** (restore 1d4 STR, 1 use).
 - **Trail**: Long grooves in the rough shape of a tree trunk are cut into the ground.
   - Fine spiderwebs block the forest entry, as if no one had walked through in a long while.

-### 2 -
+### 2 - Amber Grave

 **Hazard**: _Sap Trap_, _Ghost Trapped in Crystal_

-3 - Shelter: Hermit's Hut, Presents a Ready Meal
+A rounded copse of vermilion **trees** surround a wide **puddle** of bubbling sap.
+A pointy green **object** is just visible in the center of the pool.

+- **Trees**: The base of each tree bleeds golden sap that runs into the puddle below.
+They do not appear to be diseased.
+- **Puddle**: 12ft of sticky sap.
+  - Ankle-high and extremely sticky.
+Irritates the skin.
+- **Object**: Appears crystalline in nature.
+  - Very slippery.
+Very difficult and time-consuming to extract without adequate tools (gloves, a pole, etc.).
+  - Trapped inside the crystal is the spirit of a familiar called **Gundersnatch**.

+#### Gundersnatch

+- Can communicate telepathically with anyone holding the crystal.
+Will plead for anyone to destroy the crystal (a good whack with something hard will do it).
+  - In exchange for his freedom he will reveal [*insert hint to undoing the weather/disease*]
+- If the crystal is broken, the shadow of a great bird will rise above the party, then disappear.
+Any characters with the _deprived_ condition will have it resolved.

+### 3 - Dormin's Cabin

+**Shelter**: _Hermit's Hut_, _Presents a Ready Meal_

+A wooden **cabin** sits atop a small hill.
+Animal **skins** hang from hooks on the East side, and **smoke** pours from the chimney.

+- **Cabin**: **Dormin** is not here between the early hours of the day and nightfall.
+A ring of white dust is sprinkled across the doorway.
+  - If the dust is disturbed in any way, Dormin will know and make his way to the cabin.
+  - The inside is austere, lacking in paint or livery.
+There is only a simple cot, fireplace, and a small table.
+  - On the table is a fully prepared meal of roast duck and root vegetables equal (Rations, 3 uses).
+If eaten, the food will reform in 1d4 hours.
+- **Skins**:
+- **Smoke**:

+#### Dormin

+- **Forever Food**

 4 - Shelter: Hut with legs, hunting is forbidden
 5 - Monster: Grizzly, prowling
 6 - Hazard: Frozen Troll, Highly localized weather